cbosoft/wwsd/README.md

 Configuration
 -------------
 ### Rules
 The config file is looked for in $HOME/.config/wwsd/config.json by default, this can be overridden by using the commandline option `--config-file=<config-file>`.
 Config file is a JSON file containing 'rule' objects.
-Rules specify which parameter (from the result of `i3-msg -t get_workspaces`) to use to decide the wallpaper.
+Rules specify which parameter (from the JSON result of `i3-msg -t get_workspaces`) to use to decide the wallpaper.

 Valid parameters are: